Agungvpzz/Survival-Analysis/README.md

 ### 2. Survival Function Estimation
 - **Final Survival (%)**: 59.28% at the final tenure period.
 - **Average Survival Drop per Tenure (%)**: -0.56% per tenure.

-- The overall survival curve highlights three distinct retention phases:
+- **Survival Curve Highlights Three Distinct Retention Phases**:
    - a sharp early churn in the first month,
    - a high-risk churn window within the first year, and
    - a gradual decline in customer retention thereafter.
    - Notably, around 55% of churn occurs within the first year, highlighting the importance of early engagement strategies.

-- Across socio-demographic features:
+- **Survival Function Across socio-demographic features**:
    - Attributes like `having a partner`, not `a senior citizen`, or `having dependents` show higher survival rates, with `Gender` being the only statistically insignificant factor.
    - Customers `without partners or dependents, and senior citizens`, exhibit lower survival rates, suggesting these groups may need more targeted retention strategies.

-- For product and service features:
+- **Survival Function Across Product and Service Features**:
    - The absence of support services such as `OnlineSecurity`, `OnlineBackup`, and `TechSupport` is strongly associated with lower survival rates.
    - Notably, customers using `InternetService | No` show early dropout but maintain a high final survival rate, highlighting potentially different usage intentions or expectations.
    - These findings suggest that bundling essential services or improving onboarding for feature adoption could positively impact retention.

-- Payment-related features reveal the strongest churn predictors:
+- **Survival Function Across Product and Payment-Related Features**:
    - Customers on `month-to-month contracts` or those using `Electronic check` or `Mailed check` as payment methods show significantly lower survival rates.
    - In contrast, long-term contract customers, particularly those on `Contract | Two year`, maintain the highest survival rates.
    - These patterns reinforce the protective effect of long-term agreements and automated payment methods on customer retention.

 ### 3. Hazard Modeling
 - The hazard modeling analysis using the Cox Proportional Hazards model reveals a robust and well-calibrated predictive framework for understanding customer churn risk over time.

-- Best Predictors: `Contract`, `InternetService`, `TotalCharges`, and `TotalCharges (Q)`
+- **Best Predictors**:
+   - `Contract`: coef = 1.578, HR = exp(1.578) = 4.846
+   - `InternetService`: coef = 2.006, HR = exp(2.006) = 7.430
+   - `TotalCharges`: coef = –0.001, HR = exp(–0.001) = 0.999
+   - `TotalCharges (Q)`: coef = –1.787, HR = exp(–1.787) = 0.168

-- Model Scores:
+- **Model Scores**:
    - Concordance Index (C-Index) & C-IndexC (Censored):
       - Train: 0.9565
       - Test: 0.9526
    - Cumulative Dynamic AUC:
       - Train: 0.9788
       - Test: 0.9773
-   - Notably, both the Concordance Index and cumulative dynamic AUC reached values above 0.95, demonstrating high discriminatory power and strong predictive accuracy throughout the customer tenure period.
+   - Both the Concordance Index and cumulative dynamic AUC reached values above 0.95, demonstrating high discriminatory power and strong predictive accuracy throughout the customer tenure period.

+- **Feature Importance**:
-- The feature importance analysis indicates that `contract type` and `internet service type` are the dominant categorical predictors, exerting large, discrete impacts on churn risk.
+   - `Contract type` and `internet service type` are the dominant categorical predictors, exerting large, discrete impacts on churn risk.
       - For instance, transitioning from `a two-year` to `a month-to-month contract` can increase churn risk by over 23 times, while moving from `no internet` to `fiber optic` service may increase the hazard by over 55 times, emphasizing the behavioral sensitivity associated with short-term contracts and high-speed services.
    - On the continuous side, TotalCharges (both raw and quantile-transformed) shows significant yet smoother effects on churn probability.
-Specifically, `a one-quantile` increase in `TotalCharges` reduces the hazard by over 83%, while every additional dollar spent reduces churn risk by approximately 0.1%, reinforcing the protective nature of higher spending or longer tenure.
+      - Specifically, `a one-quantile` increase in `TotalCharges` reduces the hazard by over 83%, while every additional dollar spent reduces churn risk by approximately 0.1%, reinforcing the protective nature of higher spending or longer tenure.
-   - These findings can directly inform targeted retention strategies, such as offering incentives for long-term contracts or interventions for high-risk internet service users.
+   - These findings can directly inform targeted retention strategies, such as offering incentives for long-term contracts or interventions for high-risk internet service customers.

+- **Visual Analysis**:
    - Visual diagnostics further support the model’s validity.
    - The time-dependent ROC curves show consistently high AUC values (~0.95–0.99) up to mid-tenure, with minimal degradation over time and excellent generalization across training and test sets.
    - The partial effects plots clearly illustrate that customers using `fiber optic` services experience far more rapid churn compared to `DSL` or those `without internet service`.
    - Lastly, quartile-based survival functions cleanly stratify risk groups, confirming that the model effectively separates high- and low-risk customers.